SophieAu/snipster/README.md

 ![](asciinema.gif)

-Snipster is a command line snippet manager allowing you to view, edit, create and copy snippets from your command line.
+snipster is a command line snippet manager allowing you to view, edit, create and copy snippets from your command line.
 It follows the Unix philosophy of "do one thing and do it well".

 [Installation](#installation) | [Setup](#setup) | [Usage](#usage) | [Troubleshooting](#troubleshooting) | [Other](#other) | [Credits](#credits)